deltachat/deltachat-android/docs/f-droid.md

 Set some path to ndk etc:
 $ cp ../fdroidserver/examples/config.py .  # adapt file as needed

-Checkout repo as f-droid would do:
+Checkout repo as F-Droid would do:
 $ ../fdroidserver/fdroid checkupdates -v com.b44t.messenger
 (for testing with uncommitted changes, add --allow-dirty)

-Build repo as f-droid would do:
+Build repo as F-Droid would do:
 $ ../froidserver/fdroid build -v com.b44t.messenger:<versionCode>

 (via <https://f-droid.org/docs/Installing_the_Server_and_Repo_Tools/>